abeyang/after-effects-bootcamp/Extras/Script.md

 > So here's another familiar scenario.
 You're trying to cook something delicious--
 > (shows laptop and cutting board) and you have your laptop out on one side, and a cutting board on another.
 But why have two, when you can have both -- in one!

-Camera pans to reveal SLAM lying on counter.
+Camera pans to reveal SLAB lying on counter.

 HERO
 > OK Barney, get me the recipe of French Onion Soup.